Festivals Australia Program

 See the guidelines for full details of information requirements.

-Applications are submitted via SmartyGrants portal.
+AApplications are submitted online via the SmartyGrants portal: arts.smartygrants.com.au.

 Register your interest with GrantHelper to explore your alignment with this grant and how we can assist you to increase your chances of success.